cilippofilia/cilippofilia/README.md

 Hi, I’m @cilippofilia!

 - I’m interested in SwiftUI, Blockchain, Web 3.0 and Cryptocurrencies.
-- I’m currently catching up with SwiftUI, again.
+- I’m currently following Codecademy Paths: iOS Developer & Full Stack Developer.
-- Being a professional iOS developer is my final goal.
-- This GitHub profile will tell the story of my journey of becoming an iOS Dev from scratch.
+- This GitHub profile will tell the story of my journey of becoming a devolper from scratch.

 You can reach out to me on: